Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 Before "Run My Code", turn off "Enable Results".

+Note - The orientation of Tycho Catalog Skymap has NOT been adjusted for viewing at Auyuittuq National Park.

 # GeoTIF to 3D mesh tutorial

 On the Government of Canada's webpage, select https://maps.canada.ca/czs/index-en.html to access "Geospatial-Data Extraction tool".